 Because of our holding company structure, our outstanding notes are structurally subordinated in right of payment to all liabilities of our subsidiaries.
-Restrictions in our subsidiaries' debt instruments and under applicable law limit their ability to provide funds to us or our various parent companies who are debt issuers.
+Restrictions in our subsidiary's debt instruments and under applicable law limit their ability to provide funds to us or our various parent companies who are debt issuers.

 Our primary assets are our equity interests in our subsidiaries.
 Our operating subsidiaries are separate and distinct legal entities and are not obligated to make funds available to us for payments on our notes or other obligations in the form of loans, distributions or otherwise.
-Our subsidiaries' ability to make distributions to us is subject to their compliance with the terms of their credit facilities and indentures and restrictions under applicable law.
+Our subsidiary's ability to make distributions to us is subject to their compliance with the terms of their credit facilities and indentures and restrictions under applicable law.
 Under the Delaware limited liability company act, our subsidiaries may only make distributions to us if they have "surplus" as defined in the act.
 Under fraudulent transfer laws, our subsidiaries may not make distributions to us or the applicable debt issuers to service debt obligations if they are insolvent or are rendered insolvent thereby.
 The measures of insolvency for purposes of these fraudulent transfer laws vary depending upon the law applied in any proceeding to determine whether a fraudulent transfer has occurred.
 Generally, however, an entity would be considered insolvent if:

-- the sum of its debts, including contingent liabilities, was greater than the fair saleable value of all its assets; - the present fair saleable value of its assets was less than the amount that would be required to pay its probable liability on its existing debts, including contingent liabilities, as they became absolute and mature; or - · it could not pay its debts as they became due.
+- · the sum of its debts, including contingent liabilities, was greater than the fair saleable value of all its assets; - the present fair saleable value of its assets was less than the amount that would be required to pay its probable liability on its existing debts, including contingent liabilities, as they became absolute and mature; or - $\cdot\,$ it could not pay its debts as they became due.

 While we believe that our relevant subsidiaries currently have surplus and are not insolvent, there can be no assurance that these subsidiaries will be permitted to make distributions in the future in compliance with these restrictions in amounts needed to service our indebtedness.
-Our direct or indirect subsidiaries include the borrowers and guarantors under the Charter Operating and CCO Holdings credit facilities.
-Several of our subsidiaries are also obligors and guarantors under other senior high yield notes.
-As of March 31, 2007, our total debt was approximately \$18.9 billion, of which approximately \$17.9 billion was structurally senior to the Charter Holdings notes.
+Our direct or indirect subsidiaries include the borrowers and guarantors under the Charter Operating credit facilities.
+Charter Operating is also an obligor under the second-lien notes.
+As of March 31, 2007, our total debt was approximately \$8.8 billion, of which approximately \$7.5 billion was structurally senior to the CCO Holdings notes.